ServiceNowDevProgram/code-snippets/Business Rules/getMyDirectReports/readme.md

 This looping script traverses the User table from a certain point to get either one level of employees or all employees in the hierarchy underneath the logged-on user.
 There are two functions:
-* getMyDirectReports: gets only users directly connected to the passed User sys_id
+1. **getMyDirectReports**: gets only users directly reporting to the logged on user
-* getMyReports: gets all of the users underneath the passed User sys_id.
+1. **getMyReports**: gets all users reporting to the logged on user

 This solution has three components: one Global Business rule and two Dynamic Filters.
 * Admins can use the script as a Reference Qualifier